Cowboy Carter Isn’t Revenge. It’s A Reeducation.

 Cowboy Carter is undeniable and undefinable.
 Bey wasn’t lying when she said it isn’t “a country album, it’s a Beyoncé album.”
 As Crumpton writes, “Country, gospel, soul, blues, R&B, pop, psychedelic rock, and more all find themselves as key members of Beyoncé’s country.
 Her country is more dimensional and multifaceted than Nashville could ever dream of… Cowboy Carter is not a ‘country’ album and it doesn’t have to be, because Beyoncé is, in fact, country enough.
 There is no singular way to be possible, and despite what Nashville says or thinks or applauds, the Black country experience has never been that.
 Because for Black folks from the country, our validation comes from the Lord, and our mamas second, and Beyoncé is covered on both ends.”

-Bringing it back to “Blackbird,” in 1957, when the Little Rock Nine became the first African American students to step foot in Little Rock’s all-white Central High School, they were met with harassment, ridicule, and threats.
+Bringing it back to “Blackbiird,” in 1957, when the Little Rock Nine became the first African American students to step foot in Little Rock’s all-white Central High School, they were met with harassment, ridicule, and threats.
 They were the symbols of desegregation in the South, but they were also just Black kids trying to go to school.
 When Paul McCartney wrote “Blackbird,” he was thinking of these nine teens, but more specifically, as he told GQ in 2018, “in England, a bird is a girl [or was in 1960s slang].
 So I was thinking of a Black girl going through this — you know, now is your time to arise, set yourself free, and take these broken wings.”

 AdvertisementADVERTISEMENT

-There’s a line that could be made from the trauma of desegregation and its lasting effects to the racist exclusionary practices of the country music industry, but I also think that might be doing too much.
+There’s a line that could be drawn from the trauma of desegregation and its lasting effects to the racist exclusionary practices of the country music industry, but I also think that might be doing too much.
 Cowboy Carter isn’t comparable to the work of civil rights activists — and it shouldn’t be expected to be.
 It feels silly to even make the comparison.
 And when a song about bigotry from the ‘60s feels just as fresh today, that’s not something to celebrate.
 But Cowboy Carter is an album that is joyful, boisterous, and triumphant, designed to make us feel good and make Black country artists feel seen.
 For Tanner Adell, Brittney Spencer, Tiera Kennedy and Reyna Roberts, it has changed their lives.
 It has sparked curiosity for history in a generation plagued by book bans, widespread misinformation, and a crippling lack of reading comprehension.

 After the album dropped, on her Instagram, Tina Knowles shared a story from The Hollywood Reporter called “Beyoncé’s ‘Cowboy Carter’ Boosts Streams for Black Country Acts on Spotify”.
 In the caption, she wrote that Beyoncé reacted to the piece by saying, “That’s awesome!!!
 That’s the best reward.”
 Ms Tina revealed that the exchange happened in a text thread where Beyoncé said, “I want to create a conversation with my art, I want people to research and learn for themselves.
 I want to spark interest and shift the narratives and myths.
 Salute to Linda Martell, Charlie Pride, Ray Charles, Darius Rucker… and all today’s young artists that are still fighting to be let in… salute to your bravery and confidence.
 There is room for us all.”

 Beyoncé’s “best reward” is the strides she’s seeing these country artists make in an industry that has systematically shunned them.
 I think the real prize would be if these young artists bask in their newfound success and refuse to fight to be let into places that don’t deserve them.
 The greatest award would be that the Black folks researching and learning for themselves realize that, ultimately, the quest for validation will always lead you right back here, still fighting to be let in.
 That’s the biggest lesson Beyoncé and Cowboy Carter could teach us.
-I’ll leave you with lyrics from the album’s opening track that are vague enough to be left up to interpretation, but feel purposely like they are a part of Beyoncé’s syllabus.
+I’ll leave you with lyrics from the album’s opening track that are vague enough to be left up to interpretation, but feel — purposely or not — like they are a part of Beyoncé’s syllabus.
 On “Ameriican Requiem,” she sings, “Nothin’ really ends/ For things to stay the same, they have to change again… Them big ideas are buried here.”